MCP Server

 Windows note: To terminate the Claude app on Windows, you need to close it from the system tray (bottom right corner of your screen) and not just by closing the application window.
 Simply closing the window will leave the app running in the background and also the Spider MCP server.
 To properly close it, right-click the Claude icon in the system tray and select “Quit”.

-When you next open Claude, you should be able to interact directly with the SEO Spider via the MCP.
+You should be able to interact directly with the SEO Spider via the MCP.

 LM Studio Setup